rojo-rbx/rbx-dom/format/binary.md

 | Color             | [`Color3`](#Color3) | The color value of the ColorSequenceKeypoint |
 | Envelope (unused) | `f32`               | n/a; serialized, but not used                |

 Note that `Color` is **not** subject to interleaving like a normal `Color3`.
 When multiple `ColorSequence` values are present, they are stored in sequence with no transformation or interleaving.
-Two `ColorSequence`s with values
+Two `ColorSequence` values

 ```
 ColorSequence.new(